Contribution to vocational training (MFF)

 The level of the statutory contribution to vocational training varies according to the number of employees in the company.

-Company of minus 11 employees
+Company of less than 11 employees

 The rate of the legal contribution to vocational training is 0.55% of the gross wage bill.